-When Elizabeth Hutchinson was barely halfway through her pregnancy with her son Richard, she realized she was going into labor.
+When Beth was barely halfway through her pregnancy with Richard, she realized she was going into labor.

 But baby Richard did come, and he weighed less than a pound at birth.
-After the delivery, Children's Minnesota neonatologist Dr. Stacy Kern and her team delivered some grim news to the new mama and her partner Rick.
+After the delivery, Children's Minnesota neonatologist Dr. Stacy Kern and her team delivered some grim news to the new parents.